How to Hire and Retain Quality Automotive Technicians

 Building a Team of Quality Technicians

-As the need for technicians continues to increase, it is essential auto repair shops are investing in their team - both current and new.
-What can your shop do from being affected by the technician shortage?
+As the need for technicians continues to increase, it is essential that auto repair shops are investing in their team—both current and new.
+This is an aggressive problem, which means that you have to have an aggressive approach to lessen its effects.

 1. Focus on Current Techs